 Changes around your home and to your routine can help with that, and can save you energy for things you enjoy.
 Think about your house and your lifestyle to see if you can make any of the following changes.

 To get started, talk to an occupational therapist or rehabilitation specialist.
-They can look around your home and recommend devices that can make your daily activities easier and more comfortable.
+They can look around your home and recommend devices that can make your daily activities safer, easier, and more comfortable.
 Some examples include:

 - Built-up utensils